 Haliburton, Ontario is an outdoor lover’s dream.
 It’s Ontario’s cottage country and city dwellers flock to the many lakes and rivers for their weekend escapes.
 But Ontario cottage country is huge and it can be confusing to know where to plan a trip.
 But never fear, The Planet D is here!

 Haliburton is located in the Muskoka region of Ontario which also consists of Kawartha Lakes and Peterborough County.
 With an area of 4072 square km, Haliburton County (aka Haliburton Highlands) is bordered by Alquonquin Park, Kawartha Lakes, Huntsville, and Peterborough.

 Things to do in Haliburton Ontario

-After years of regularly traveling to Northern Ontario, we finally had the chance to visit Haliburton again for one of our first trips post-pandemic.
-We couldn’t have picked a better location to explore for one of our first outings and thought we’d try to tempt you to hop in the car and book your own an Ontario getaway!
-This four-seasons destination has something for everyone!
-Be it the mirror lakes of summer, fall colours or winter adventures, there is always a good time to go to Haliburton.
+After years of regularly traveling to Northern Ontario we have spent many a season enjoy all the things to do in the Haliburton Highlands.
+Ontario getaway!
+This four-season destination has something for everyone!
+Be it the mirror lakes of summer, fall colors of winter, or adventures to suit any type of traveler, there is always a good time to go to Haliburton.

 Read more about our time at Winterdance